Coaltar/GodotBoids/README.md

 #### 23/03/05

 Day 1 of this little excursion!
-I tried implement smooth velocities and turn rates from the get go and it turned out extremely jank.
+I tried to implement smooth velocities and turn rates from the get go and it turned out extremely jank.

 ![First attempt]("./docs/BoidsFirstAttempt.gif")